nomawni/Operating-System/README.md

 First, you need to push the branch to the remote repository.
 From there you can create a merge request into the master branch.

-Make sure to reference the resolved issue in the title of the Merge Request and assign collaborators on that issue as reviewers, so that they can take a finaly look at the proposed changes.
+Make sure to reference the resolved issue in the title of the Merge Request and assign collaborators on that issue as reviewers, so that they can take a finally look at the proposed changes.

 The given merge options can in most cases stay ticked.